NSP investigating shooting death in Banner County

-The incident occurred when the Banner County Sheriff was attempting to serve a protection order and an arrest warrant on a Harrisburg resident.
+The Banner County sheriff had been attempting to serve a protection order and an arrest warrant on a Harrisburg resident.
 After preliminary investigation, NSP investigators believe that as the sheriff was attempting to make contact with the subject at the residence, the man, identified as Kevin Wynne, 62, exited the rear of the residence.
 The sheriff then heard two gunshots.
 The sheriff, Zane Hopkins, then located Wynne deceased near a corral.

 People are also reading…